EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 ## Features

-### Dark/light mode
+### Dark mode

 According to system settings the extension's dashboard has the corresponding background.

-### Enable/disable extension toggle
+### Extension toggle

-When opening the dashboard there is a toggle to enable or disable the extension to better control the behaviour whenever wanted.
+When opening the dashboard there is a toggle to enable/disable the extension to better control the behaviour whenever wanted.

 ## Installation
 | **Mozilla Firefox Add-on** | **Chrome Web Store** | **Microsoft Edge** |